 Firstly, make sure there is someone monitoring your social media accounts.
-Many consumers turn to a business’ social media pages to ask questions or make a complaint.
+Perhaps some businesses could even consider using social media management software, such as the one found at https://reputation.com/products/social-suite/, to monitor social media accounts instead.
+That software can help businesses to improve their social media campaigns and engage with customers’ inquiries or reviews.
+That would be useful as many consumers turn to a business’s social media pages to ask questions or make a complaint.
 In fact, according to Convince and Convert, answering a social media complaint increases customer advocacy by as much as 25%.
 It is important that this communication opportunity is not overlooked as it could reflect on your business negatively and inspire a retaliation in the form of a poor public review.

 If you have a Facebook page, be sure to set up the automated messenger chat feature where visitors can choose from a number of options if they need to get in touch with you, from enquiring about delivery options to asking where their order is.
 Vegan skincare brand Botanicals, has set up their messenger response with a series of predetermined queries:

 As they’re not able to man the account 24/7, this feature lets them know what a query is about as soon as they’re able to attend to their messages.